pedromedley/website/content/documentation/index.md

 ## Backstory and History

-I started Insomnia in January of 2015.
+Development of Insomnia started in January of 2015.
 I was helping build the API platform for ([Sendwithus](https://www.sendwithus.com)) at the time, so a large part of my day-to-day was interacting with HTTP APIs.